 - In a bowl, sift together the flour, cocoa, baking powder and salt.
 Mix well to combine.

 - In a separate bowl or the bowl of a stand mixer, beat together the melted butter and both sugars until smooth.
-Add the eggs one at a time, scraping down the sides of the bowl each time and beating well after each.
-Add the vanilla and beat to combine.
+Add the eggs one at a time, scraping down the sides of the bowl each time and beating well after each..

-- Add 1/3 of the flour mixture to the butter and sugar mixture.
+- Add 1/3 of the flour mixture to the butter and sugar.
 Stir through gently until just combined.
 Now add half of the milk, Mix gently again.
 Continue like this until all the flour and milk is combined... just.
-It is important not to overmix or be too heavy handed otherwise your cakes will turn out dense.
+Make sure not to overmix.

 - Allow to cool, then place in the fridge until cold.